 of the Aam Aadmi Party or the public groping of the Congress party’s Nagma

 , these incidents highlight the problem of character assassination of women in politics by men—either within the party or in the opposition.

-is not alone.
+India is not alone.
 Vilification of women politicians is rampant in South Asia.
-But a study released by the Centre for Social Research (CSR), supported by UN Women, on Wednesday said incidence of physical violence, verbal abuse and threat of violence is higher in India
+But a study released by the Centre for Social Research (CSR), supported by UN Women, on Wednesday said incidence of physical violence, verbal abuse and threat of violence is higher in India than Pakistan.

 But bureaucrats, police and Election Commission officials were in denial about the existence of such violence.

 Forty-five per cent of the respondents—women politicians —in India said they have faced physical abuse, while in Pakistan and Nepal the figures are at 30% and 21%, respectively.
 Another 49% of the women were verbally abused in India, as against 23% in Pakistan and 31% in Nepal.